 If you have been using OTC teeth whitening products and experiencing the following adverse reactions, please see a dentist immediately:

 - Gum recession

 Does teeth whitening hurt?

 In-office teeth whitening performed by a qualified dentist is safe and painless.
 It is a minimally invasive procedure with no downtime.
-You may experience some teeth sensitivity after your first or second treatment, but this will subside over time.
+You may experience some teeth sensitivity initially, but this is temporary and will subside over time.
 To address this temporary sensitivity, your dentist may recommend products with potassium nitrate and sodium fluoride gel.
 A painkiller might be taken pre-treatment as a precautionary measure.

 - Gum irritation and burns